Welcome to the Chester County Astronomical Society

 Back to Top

-The 3I/ATLAS comet makes its closest approach to Earth, the Geminid meteor shower sparkles across the sky, and the Moon and Jupiter get close for a conjunction.
+June also brings the summer solstice, marking the start of astronomical summer in the Northern Hemisphere.
+And once the sky gets dark, look for the Summer Triangle and deep-sky objects like the Dumbbell Nebula, Ring Nebula, North America Nebula, and Veil Nebula.
 Additional information about topics covered in this episode of What's Up, along with still images from the video, and the video transcript, are available at https://science.nasa.gov/skywatching/whats-up/

 For star parties and astronomy events near you, visit http://nightsky.jpl.nasa.gov/.
 Learn about all of NASA's missions at http://www.nasa.gov/.